Elaine Feinstein: Literary career

 Feinstein's poetry was influenced by Black Mountain poets, and by Objectivists.
 In 1959, she wrote to Charles Olson to request permission to publish his work in her magazine Prospect, becoming the first of a group of poets associated with The English Intelligencer to make contact with him.
 Olson's reply, on "breath prosody" and the development of his poetics since the publication of his essay "Projective Verse", has since been widely anthologised.
 Feinstein later became a conduit between the Cambridge poets and the Black Mountain poets.

 Feinstein travelled extensively, to read her work at festivals abroad, and as Writer in Residence for the British Council, first in Singapore, and then in Tromsø, Norway.
 She was a Rockefeller Foundation Fellow at Bellagio in 1998; her poems were widely anthologised.
 Her Collected Poems and Translations (2002) was a Poetry Book Society Special Commendation, and she was appointed to the Council of the Royal Society of Literature in 2007.
 She served as a judge for the Gregory Awards, the Independent Foreign Fiction Award, the Costa Poetry Prize and the Rossica Award for Literature translated from Russian, and in 1995 was chairman of the judges for the T. S. Eliot Prize.
 Feinstein participated in the 22nd Aldeburgh Poetry Festival in November 2010 and continued to give readings in various countries.

-Recently asked in an interview with Alma Books what three books she would save if her house were on fire, she replied, "I'd take my iPad."
+Asked in an interview with Alma Books what three books she would save if her house were on fire, she replied, "I'd take my iPad."